Animal consciousness: Scientific approaches

 Consciousness in mammals (including humans) is an aspect of the mind generally thought to comprise qualities such as subjectivity, sentience, and the ability to perceive the relationship between oneself and one's environment.
 It is a subject of much research in philosophy of mind, psychology, neuroscience, and cognitive science.
 Some philosophers divide consciousness into phenomenal consciousness, which is subjective experience itself, and access consciousness, which refers to the global availability of information to processing systems in the brain.
 Phenomenal consciousness has many different experienced qualities, often referred to as qualia.
 Phenomenal consciousness is usually consciousness of something or about something, a property known as intentionality in philosophy of mind.

-In humans, there are three common methods of studying consciousness, i.e. verbal report, behavioural demonstrations, and neural correlation with conscious activity.
-Unfortunately these can only be generalized to non-human taxa with varying degrees of difficulty.
-While animals cannot speak their minds, a new study employed a very unique way that enabled neuroscientists to separate conscious awareness from non-conscious perception in animals.
-In this study conducted in rhesus monkeys, Ben-Haim and his team used a process dissociation approach that predicted opposite behavioral outcomes towards the two modes of perception.
-They found that monkeys displayed the very same opposite behavioral outcomes as did humans when they were aware vs. unaware of the stimuli presented.
+In humans, there are three common methods of studying consciousness: verbal reporting, behavioural demonstrations, and neural correlation with conscious activity, though these can only be generalized to non-human taxa with varying degrees of difficulty.
+In a new study conducted in rhesus monkeys, Ben-Haim and his team used a process dissociation approach that predicted opposite behavioral outcomes for the two modes of perception.
+They found that monkeys displayed exactly the same opposite behavioral outcomes as humans when they were aware or unaware of the stimuli presented.

 Mirror test

 The sense in which animals (or human infants) can be said to have consciousness or a self-concept has been hotly debated; it is often referred to as the debate over animal minds.
-The best known research technique in this area is the mirror test devised by Gordon G. Gallup, in which the skin of an animal (or human infant) is marked, while it is asleep or sedated, with a mark that cannot be seen directly but is visible in a mirror.
-The animal is then allowed to see its reflection in a mirror; if the animal spontaneously directs grooming behaviour towards the mark, that is taken as an indication that it is aware of itself.
+The best known research technique in this area is the mirror test devised by Gordon G. Gallup, in which the skin of an animal (or human infant) is marked, while they are asleep or sedated, with a mark that cannot be seen directly but is visible in a mirror.
+The animals are then allowed to see their reflection in a mirror; if the animal spontaneously directs grooming behaviour towards the mark, that is taken as an indication that they are aware of themselves.
 Over the past 30 years, many studies have found evidence that animals recognise themselves in mirrors.
 Self-awareness by this criterion has been reported for: